tyrannotorus/NextUI-Lockdown/README.md

 # TODO : Lockdown Mode.
   Konami Code enterable at the version screen to enable/disable lockdown.
 Lockdown mode should:
-  - Hide tools folder
+  - [x] Hide tools folder
-  - Hide Favourites
+  - [x] Hide Favourites
-  - Hide Collections
+  - [x] Hide Collections
-  - Hide Settings in Emulator menu
+  - [ ] Hide Settings in Emulator menu

 # TODO : Single Game Mode.
   Single Game Mode turns your Trimui Brick into a single game retro doodad.
-  - Konami Code in emulator menu of your selected game enables single game mode.
+  - [ ] Konami Code in emulator menu of your selected game enables single game mode.
-  - In-game emulator menu has only one option - Continue, with no access to exit to minui.
+  - [ ] In-game emulator menu has no options in lockdown mode.
+Just a pause screen.
-  - Device boots directly into game when device is powered on.
+  - [ ]Device boots directly into game when device is powered on.
-  - Konami Code again in the emulator menu disables single game mode and restores all access to minui.
+  - [ ]Konami Code again in the emulator menu disables single game mode and restores all access to minui.

 Original NextUI Readme Below.